Buck Mountain Loop from Otter Hole

 About half a mile from the start, you’ll come to another junction, where the yellow-blazed Wyanokie Crest Trail crosses.
 Turn left and follow the yellow blazes (and the Highlands Trail’s teal-diamond blazes), which descend to cross a stream on rocks.
 The trail now begins a very steep climb, gaining 200 vertical feet in only 0.1 mile.
 Near the top of the climb, the trail reaches a viewpoint from the ledges of Buck Mountain.
 This east-facing viewpoint offers a broad panorama, with the New York City skyline visible in the distance on a clear day.

 At the crest of the rise, the trail crosses over to the western side of the mountain.
-It soon reaches a second viewpoint, marked by a single pine tree wedged into the bedrock and an interesting glacial erratic formed of puddingstone conglomerate.
+It soon reaches a second viewpoint, marked by a large pine tree wedged into the bedrock and an interesting glacial erratic formed of puddingstone conglomerate.
 This expansive viewpoint overlooks the south and west, with Torne Mountain visible directly ahead.

 From the viewpoint, follow the Wyanokie Crest Trail as it heads north through laurel, passing several huge boulders on either side of the trail.
 Soon, the Highlands Trail departs to the left, and then the Wyanokie Crest Trail joins a woods road that comes in from the right.
 The trail turns right at a T-intersection, then immediately bears left at a Y-intersection and climbs gently to level off along the ridge of Buck Mountain.
 Along the ridge, the trail reaches the highest elevation in the Wyanokies (1,240 feet), but there are no views from this wooded spot.